mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

     In particular,
     the `+` marker in the first column shows where we added a line.

-After reviewing our change, it's time to commit it:
+After reviewing our change, we go for committing:

 ```bash
 $ git commit -m "add region information"